Which Kind of Savings Account Is Right for You

 This difference in approach means that sometimes money market accounts are generally paying higher interest than savings accounts, and sometimes the opposite is true.
 That’s why it is wise to include both savings and money market accounts when you are shopping for the best rates.

-3. Jumbo savings accounts
+3. Jumbo Savings Accounts

 Jumbo accounts are ones that pay higher interest in exchange for larger account balances.